top of page

 CV

-BIOGRAPHY & ARTIST STATEMENT
+BIOGRAPHY &

 “…given its ideal of progress, the fragmentary nature of modern existence continues to swing perpetually from the shock of the new to the dread of possible end and back again.
-Its ruins are not stable representations of the past but a constantly recycled aggregate of ideals, constructions, habitats, and tools that indict the present with its historical and potential future demise.” - 2015, From the Ruins, The Brooklyn Rail, Tom McGlynn
+Its ruins are not stable representations of the past but a constantly recycled aggregate of ideals, constructions, habitats, and tools that indict the present with its historical and potential future demise.”

 I have been particularly invested in the use of drying raw clay as metaphor for politics, law and governance.
 The use of raw clay is a poetic take on the idea of politics and air as both govern the existence of our lives: clay works as the representation of the body where it begins wet but is pre-determined to dry and expire.
 Much like this physical element, politics is a pervasive force beyond political parties that influences every aspect from our lives –from the air we breathe, waste we generate, and the materials we discard–politics dictate the systems and structures that govern our existence.
 Given the nature of existence, how can we independently influence the predestined state?
 How much agency do we have in shaping our lives and the world around us?

 I am inspired by how the human condition driven by the ideal of progress is characterized within a constant fluctuation between excitement for new developments and the immortal fear of eventual decline.
 The ruins or what once was of this existence are not simply remnants of the past, but rather a mixture of past and present ideals, structures, living spaces, and technologies that serve as a reminder of both the historical failures and potential future decline.
-I find time’s state of flux and its movement between embracing the future and fear of its end quite motivating, tragic and poetic.
+I find time’s state of flux and its movement between embracing the future and fear of its end quite motivating, tragic, and poetic.
 The notion of death and collapse for both the social and personal is ever present.

 bottom of page